cortexproject/cortex/docs/blocks-storage/querier.md

         # ExpandedPostings and Series
         # CLI flag: -blocks-storage.bucket-store.index-cache.redis.enabled-items
         [enabled_items: <list of string> | default = []]

+        # How long to cache an index for a block.
+        # CLI flag: -blocks-storage.bucket-store.index-cache.redis.index-ttl
+        [index_ttl: <duration> | default = 24h]

       multilevel:
         # The maximum number of concurrent asynchronous operations can occur